History

 While fishing in the spring of 1941, Jack’s friend Bill Ritchie showed him the old, run-down Harvey Cedars Hotel from the water on the beautiful windswept, sun-drenched Long Beach Island.
 Intrigued by the building, they entered and found the entrance filled with feathers.
 Jack Murray had the vision to see its potential and decided that this hotel would make an ideal retreat center once restored.

 They discovered that Mabel Bayard held the title, and they went to her Germantown home to see if she would donate the property for their cause.
 She countered by asking for an offer.
 They responded that it would take all their money to get the building in usable condition.
 Bayard was a hard bargainer and asked the most they could give her for it.
 The two men went into her foyer and prayed about the matter, letting God set the purchase price for them.
-They returned with an offer of $7,000, and she accepted with the condition that they paid in cash within a month.
+They returned with an offer of $7,000, which she accepted with the condition that they paid in cash within a month.
 A staggering sum for Depression days, Murray and Ritchie trusted God to raise it.
-They didn’t have money, but they had a lot of faith.
+They lacked money, but they had faith.
 They did their part by approaching people interested in helping, and they gathered the total amount within the required time.

 1941-1951